ShanGlor/CtrlFreakTX8-and-RX8/README.md

 IMPORTANT: Add capacitor (104 ceramic or 47uF 25v electrolytic) between VCC and Ground pins of NRF24l01

 Fritzing Diagram:  To do...

 No guarantees.
 No warranties.
 Use at your own risk.
+Fly safely and have fun!